eduvpn/documentation/API_V3.md

 #### Public Key

-When the WireGuard protocol is used, the `public_key` parameter MUST be set.
+When the WireGuard protocol is expected to be used, the `public_key` parameter MUST be set.
 The value of `public_key` MUST be a valid WireGuard public key.
-It has this
+It has this format:
-format:

 ```bash
 $ wg genkey | wg pubkey